Jack140302/Pong-Game/README.md

 # Pong-Game
-This is a pong game created with turtle in python
-Here the 2 playres are named as player left and player right, who each control the beams/ bat that hit the ball, which randomally bounce as it hit the top,bottom and the slabs.
-If the ball crosses the left or right side of the screen, the opposite side gets a point.
-After a certain number of points(currently 10) are scored, The winner is declared by turning the top fount name to green and the loser's to red.
-A Dialoge box is also shows the winner.
+This is a pong game created with turtle in python There are two players, referred to as Player Left and Player Right, each controlling a paddle to hit the ball.
+The ball bounces randomly upon hitting the top, bottom, or the paddles.
+If the ball crosses the left or right edge of the screen, the opposing player scores a point.
+Once a player reaches a certain number of points (currently set to 10), the game declares a winner.
+The winner's name at the top of the screen turns green, while the loser's name turns red.
+A dialog box also appears to announce the winner.